Proposals to improve access to health services in Rutland where treatment is needed on the same day

 The reason we need to make changes to health services in Rutland

-There are lots of reason why health services need to change and improve in Rutland:
+There are lots of reasons health services need to change and improve in Rutland:

 The population of Rutland is increasing